Luc Montagnier, Nobel-winning virologist who co-discovered HIV, dies at 89

 But questions regarding the discovery of HIV resurfaced in 1989, when the Chicago Tribune published a 50,000-word article by the investigative reporter John Crewdson, who suggested that Gallo had either stolen the virus from the French or taken it inadvertently as part of a years-long pattern of shoddy research and potential scientific misconduct.

-The reporting spurred investigations by NIH and the Department of Health and Human Services, which examined Gallo’s lab records and interviewed scores of his colleagues as part of what The Post described as “the longest running and most heavily publicized fraud controversy in the history of American science.”
+The reporting spurred investigations by the National Institutes of Health and the Department of Health and Human Services, which examined Gallo’s lab records and interviewed scores of his colleagues as part of what The Post described as “the longest running and most heavily publicized fraud controversy in the history of American science.”

 By the time it was over, both Dr. Montagnier and Gallo declared that they had been vindicated.
 The U.S. Office of Research Integrity found Gallo guilty of scientific misconduct before its appeals board dropped the charges in 1993.
 Amid the proceedings, Gallo acknowledged that his viruses had probably been contaminated by samples from Pasteur.

-As a result, the French-American blood-test agreement was tweaked in 1994, so that the French received a bigger share of royalties from the sale of test kits.
+As a result, the U.S-France blood test agreement was tweaked in 1994, so that the French received a bigger share of royalties from the sale of test kits.
 “It’s the end of a bad story,” Dr. Montagnier told The Post, adding that he remained focused on his research into HIV/AIDS, which remains uncured.

-In an autobiographical essay for the Nobel Prize, he recalled that he had been interested in medicine since he was a young man, when he watched as his grandfather experience “terrible suffering” and eventually died of rectal cancer.
+In an autobiographical essay for the Nobel Prize, he recalled that he had been interested in medicine since he was a young man, when he watched as his grandfather experienced “terrible suffering” and eventually died of rectal cancer.
 He later found himself just as powerless in the face of AIDS, as patients with the disease waited outside his laboratory offices in Paris.

 They were there, the Tribune reported, to ask if the man who had discovered the virus crippling their immune systems might also know how to defeat it.
 “These poor AIDS patients,” Dr. Montagnier said.
 “They regard me as a god.”

 An only child, Luc Antoine Montagnier was born in Chabris, France, on Aug.
 18, 1932.
-He grew up near Poitiers, where his mother was a seamstress and theater usher and his father, who suffered from chronic enterocolitis and lesions in his heart, was an accountant.
+He grew up near Poitiers, where his mother was a seamstress and theater usher, and his father, who suffered from chronic enterocolitis and lesions in his heart, was an accountant.

 Dr. Montagnier studied science and medicine at the University of Poitiers, receiving a bachelor’s degree in 1953, and completed his medical studies in Paris, where he earned a doctorate at the Sorbonne in 1960.

 He joined the Pasteur Institute in 1972 and was the founding director of the its viral oncology unit until 2000, when he became a professor emeritus.
-From 1974 to 1998 he was also director of research at the French National Center for Scientific Research, once of Europe’s largest scientific agencies.
+From 1974 to 1998 he was also director of research at the French National Center for Scientific Research, one of Europe’s largest scientific agencies.

 Dr. Montagnier was appointed the head of a proposed $30 million AIDS research center at Queens College in New York in 1997, but the research effort failed to attract sufficient financing and closed.

-Note: Correction: A previous version of this article incorrectly said when and where patent applications were filed for an HIV blood test.
-Luc Montagnier’s team originally applied for a patent in Britain, not the United States, before filing for a U.S. patent in December 1983.
-Robert C. Gallo’s team applied for a U.S. patent several months after that, not more than a year later.
-The article has been corrected.